mheap/nexmo-developer/_extend/nodered.md

 ## Support

-This open source project is supported by the Nexmo Developer Relations team on a best effort basis.
+This open source project is supported by the Vonage API Developer Relations team on a best effort basis.
 Please ask questions and raise issues in the [nexmo-nodered GitHub repository](https://github.com/Nexmo/nexmo-nodered/issues).